marttiphpbb/phpbb-ext-jqueryuidatepicker/README.md

 ## Features

-This phpBB extension provides a basic integration of the [JQuery UI Datepicker](http://jqueryui.com/datepicker/) for use ACP by other extensions.
+This phpBB extension provides loading of the [JQuery UI Datepicker](http://jqueryui.com/datepicker/) for use by other extensions.

 ## Screenshot ACP